mcneece/eSignature-Portal/Docs/DeveloperDocumentation.md

 Similar to search by group a user input is ran against information retrieved by an API call this time GET /users/{email}/usersByEmail.
 If there is a match that users ID is ran against to GET groups API call to capture the admins in a python dictionary.
 If the user is part of multiple groups then the dictionary will be nested with each group name at level one and under each group name is list of admins.
 The admins will be returned to the user with their email which is retrieved from the GET groups/{group id}/users.

 # Known Issues

-Currently the only known issue is if the user types in a invalid email they are not alerted.
-This is something that was not finished due to time constraints.

 # Future Work